pbrajesh1/arc_kata_april_2024_Innovators/Architecture/TechnicalStack.md

 3. **Backend**:
    - Node.js or Django (robust, scalable, good community support).
-   The Decision regarding this is documented in ADR_006_Django%20and%20python%20for%20analytics%20and%20reporting](../Architecture_Decision_Reports/ADR_006_Django%20and%20python%20for%20analytics%20and%20reporting.md)
+   The Decision regarding this is documented in [ADR_006_Django and python for analytics and reporting](../Architecture_Decision_Reports/ADR_006_Django%20and%20python%20for%20analytics%20and%20reporting.md)

 4. **Frontend**: